EndyWon/Texture-Reformer/outputs/README.md

-The output images are put in this folder.
+The output images will appear in this folder.